Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 Here are some of the most commonly asked questions about the overall cost of living, taxes, currency and language, and residency requirements in the United States.

-What’s the cost of living in the United States like?
+What’s the cost of living in the US like?

 In a survey of 100 countries, the United States ranked the 17th most expensive country to live in.
 The cost of living in the U.S. is higher than in the United Kingdom and many parts of Europe.
 However, it’s lower than other countries, like Luxembourg, Norway, Ireland, and the Cayman Islands.
 The cost of living in the US may be high but this is offset by a high paying jobs market and a robust economy.
 Most migrants interested in moving to the United States move their primarily for the economic opportunities offered.